nicmcd/uds_vs_tcp/README.md

 ==========

 ## Introduction
 This project is a NodeJS client and server that benchmarks the efficiency benefits of Unix Domain Sockets over TCP Localhost sockets.
-More information about this project can be found at: <blog url here>
+More information about this project can be found [here](https://nicisdigital.wordpress.com/2014/03/03/unix-domain-sockets-vs-loopback-tcp-sockets/).

 ## Running the benchmark
 This benchmark application uses the Python taskrun library for running the various benchmarks.
 More information about taskrun can be found at [https://github.com/nicmcd/taskrun](https://github.com/nicmcd/taskrun).